MCF3389/Awesome-LLM-in-Social-Science/README.md

 - **ChatFive: Enhancing User Experience in Likert Scale Personality Test through Interactive Conversation with LLM Agents**, CUI 2024, [[paper]](https://dl.acm.org/doi/abs/10.1145/3640794.3665572)
 - **LLM Agents for Psychology: A Study on Gamified Assessments**, 2024.02, [[paper]](https://arxiv.org/abs/2402.12326).
 - **Generative Social Choice**, 2023.09, [[paper]](https://arxiv.org/abs/2309.01291)
+- **Avatar Research: Create An AI-Based Avatar With An Authoring Tool in 5 Minutes**, 2024.11., [[software]](https://app-mpn4qe4qp5tz4.azurewebsites.net/), a preprint describing the software will be added in December 2024

 ##  5. <a name='Alignment'></a>⛑️ Alignment